Frequently Asked Questions

 Accreditation, Full Accreditation, Provisional Accreditation or Non-Accreditation may appeal the

-BHCOE to re-score their accreditation review within 30 days of completion of the review.
+BHCOE to re-score their accreditation review within 60 days of completion of the debrief call.
 All documentation is reviewed by an alternate auditor and confirmed by the Appeals Committee.
 All appeal decisions are final.
+Click here for the audit rescore form.

 How Can I Get Involved?